 In this post, I’m going to show you a flagstone walkway and steps that I was asked to resurface with new flagstone, this was due to salt damage, deterioration and age.

 Over the years, salt had been used during the winter by a local snow removal company.
-Salt eats away at stone, cement, concrete and almost all types of material.
-Salt should never be used on a flagstone or any natural stone that’s installed in cement.
+Salt eats away at the stone, cement, concrete and almost all types of material.
+Salt should never be used on flagstone or any natural stone that’s installed in cement.

 A safe alternative to salt would be sand or cat little and don’t get fooled by some new products that appear and claim to be eco-friendly etc. Check carefully as most still contain harmful ingredients.